kaitj/neurobeer/README.md

 ## Running tractography tool <a name="runmain"></a>
-The Bundle Extraction and Evaluation Resource can be used via command line or as a Python library to be used in Python scripts.
+The NeuroBundle Extraction and Evaluation Resource can be used via command line or as a Python library to be used in Python scripts.

 ### Command line interface <a name="cli"></a>
 Shown is an example of how to run the command line interface with required arguments.